StydeNet/html/README.md

 to publish all the configuration options to: `config/html.php`, then you can just explore them and read the comments.

-Since the default configuration will be merged with the custom configuration, you don't need to publish the entire configuration, you can just set the values you need to override.
+*Note:* Since the default configuration will be merged with the custom configuration, you don't need to publish the entire configuration in every project; instead, just set the values you need to override.

-Read this documentation to learn more about different configuration options this package provides.
+Read this documentation to learn more about the different configuration options this package provides.

 ## Form Field builder

-This component will allow you to render the full dynamic markup you need for a form field with only one line of code.
+The Field Builder will allow you to render the full dynamic markup you need for each form field with only one line of code.

-If you have used the Laravel Collective HTML component before, you already know how to use the basics of this component; simply replace the alias “Form” for “Field”, for example, replace:
+If you have used the Laravel Collective HTML component before, you already know the basics, simply replace the alias “Form” for “Field”, for example, replace:

 `{!!
 Form::text(‘name’, ‘value’, $attributes) !!}`